Human nose: Society and culture

 Some people choose to have cosmetic surgery (called a rhinoplasty) to change the appearance of their nose.
 Nose piercings, such as in the nostril, septum, or bridge, are also common.
 In certain Asian countries such as China, Japan, South Korea, Malaysia, Thailand and Bangladesh, rhinoplasties are commonly carried out to create a more developed nose bridge or a "high nose".
 Similarly, "DIY nose lifts" in the form of re-usable cosmetic items have become popular and are sold in many Asian countries such as China, Japan, South Korea, Taiwan, Sri Lanka and Thailand.
 A high-bridged nose has been a common beauty ideal in many Asian cultures dating back to the beauty ideals of ancient China and India.

 In New Zealand, nose pressing ("hongi") is a traditional greeting originating among the Māori people.
 However it is now generally confined to certain traditional celebrations.

-The Hanazuka monument enshrines the mutilated noses of at least 38,000 Koreans killed during the Japanese invasions of Korea from 1592 to 1598.
+The Mimizuka monument enshrines the mutilated noses of at least 38,000 Koreans killed during the Japanese invasions of Korea from 1592 to 1598.

 Nose picking is a common, mildly taboo habit.
 Medical risks include the spread of infections, nosebleeds and, rarely, perforation of the nasal septum.
 When it becomes compulsive it is termed rhinotillexomania.
 The wiping of the nose with the hand, commonly referred to as the "allergic salute", is also mildly taboo and can result in the spreading of infections as well.
 Habitual as well as fast or rough nose wiping may also result in a crease (known as a transverse nasal crease or groove) running across the nose, and can lead to permanent physical deformity observable in childhood and adulthood.

 Nose fetishism (or nasophilia) is the sexual partialism for the nose.